-The terms of the agreement with the supplier of the circuits and the Subsidiary of the Supplier of the Circuits include component purchases, placement and assembly and in some cases testing and packaging of the finished circuits, in accordance with the detailed instructions of the Company, and under the supervision of the Company, and in accordance with detailed purchase orders based on periodic forecasts relayed to the manufacturing contractor which are updated regularly.
+The terms of the agreement with the supplier of the circuits and the Subsidiary of the supplier of the circuits includes the placement and assembly services of printed circuits and electronic components, provided by the Company, into completed cards and in some cases testing and packaging of the cards, in accordance with the detailed instructions of the Company, and under the supervision of the Company, and in accordance with detailed purchase orders based on periodic forecasts relayed to the manufacturing contractor which are updated regularly.
 These suppliers provide a warranty on their work, insures their obligations under the Agreement, while the related intellectual property rights connected with the product are retained by the Company.
-Payment for the products is based on fixed amounts dependent on the volume of the ordered work and paid on a +65 day basis.
-Under the agreement with theses suppliers the Company sells certain raw materials to these suppliers for the purpose of manufacturing for the Company.
-The term of agreement is 12 months and the agreement is automatically renewed unless any of parties gives advance notice of termination to the other party.
-The Company's purchases from the supplier and the Subsidiary of the Supplier of the Circuits in 2021 and in 2020 amounted to NIS 7,115 thousand and NIS 4,862 thousand, respectively, constituting approximately 4.8% and approximately 3.9% of the annual sales turnover of the Company.
+Payment for the products is based on fixed amounts depending on the volume of the ordered work and paid on a +65 day basis.
+Under the agreement with these suppliers the Company sells certain raw materials to these suppliers for the purpose of manufacturing for the Company.
+The term of the agreement is 12 months, and the agreement is automatically renewed unless any of parties gives advance notice of termination to the other party.
+The Company's purchases from the supplier of the circuits and the subsidiary of the supplier of the circuits in 2022 and in 2021 amounted to NIS 7,298 thousand and NIS 7,115 thousand, respectively, constituting approximately 4.7% and approximately 4.8% of the annual sales turnover of the Company.
+The Company is not dependent on the supplier of the circuits and the subsidiary of the supplier of the circuits and can also work with other suppliers as well as switch from supplier to supplier without difficulty or significant cost differences, even though the Company estimates that this would not necessarily be in the best interests of the Company.

-1.9.17.5 The Company is not dependent on certain subcontractors for manufacture and it can hire for this purpose additional contractors.
+1.9.18.5 The Company is not dependent on certain subcontractors for manufacture, and it can hire for this purpose additional contractors.
 Nevertheless, replacing an existing subcontractor may involve delays resulting from the learning curve and the implementation of the Company's needs and/or use of unique manufacturing components tailored for the Company's needs (such as plastic cast molds for PLCs cases).
-In the Company's estimation, replacing a subcontractor, as mentioned above, is not expected to lead to material increase in costs for the Company.
+In the Company's estimation, replacing a subcontractor, as mentioned above, is not expected to lead to a material increase in costs for the Company.

-1.9.18 Working capital
+1.9.19 Working capital

-1.9.18.1 Total working capital
+1.9.19.1 Total working capital

-The Company's working capital as of December 31, 2021 amounted to approximately NIS 29,113 thousand (current assets of approximately NIS 84,268 thousand net of current liabilities of approximately NIS 55,155 thousand).
+The Company's working capital as of December 31, 2022 amounted to approximately NIS 34,985 thousand (current assets of approximately NIS 93,135 thousand net of current liabilities of approximately NIS 58,150 thousand).

-1.9.18.2 Inventory
+1.9.19.2 Inventory